makerdao/community/governance/votes/Executive vote - August 20, 2021.md

 ### PAX Peg Stability Module Collateral Onboarding and Increase to USDC Peg Stability Module Fee-in (tin)

 As per the outcome of [this poll](https://vote.makerdao.com/polling/QmdBrVKD?network=mainnet#poll-detail), the PAX Peg Stability Module will be onboarded as the vault type PSM-PAX-A with the following parameters if this executive proposal passes.
+To read more about this proposal, visit this [forum post](https://forum.makerdao.com/t/create-a-pax-psm/9683).

 **Proposed PAX PSM Parameters**
 * Fee In (`tin`): 0.1%